saucelabs/node-saucelabs/README.md

 ### As NPM Package

 The following example shows how to access details of the last job you were running with your account that is being exposed as environment variables as `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY`.
+Alternatively you can pass the credentials via `options` to the constructor:

 ```js
 import SauceLabs from 'saucelabs';